ecadlabs/taquito/docs/testing_strategies.md

 ### End-to-End Tests

 Taquito uses the Taquito Test Dapp and the Live Code examples in the documentation as end-to-end tests.
 The tests exercise the entire software stack between the blockchain node and the user-facing interface.
 These tests show that all the components are working together.
-AT each Taquito release, these tests are checked, and the results are included in the release.
+At each Taquito release, these tests are checked, and the results are included in the release.

 ### Mutation Tests